Infosys revives pursuit of outsourcing deals, retains revenue target

-A focus on proprietary software at the expense of IT outsourcing contracts prompted India's second largest IT exporter to post two years of disappointing results and left it struggling to compete with local rivals Tata Consultancy Services Ltd (TCS.NS) and HCL Technologies Ltd (HCLT.NS).
+A focus on proprietary software at the expense of IT outsourcing contracts prompted India's second largest IT exporter to post two years of disappointing results and left it struggling to compete with local rivals Tata Consultancy Services Ltd and HCL Technologies Ltd.

 After reporting its latest quarterly earnings on Friday, CEO S.D.
 Shibulal said big IT contracts were now a priority.
 Infosys also maintained its revenue growth forecast for the current 2013/14 financial year, defying some expectations that it would cut its target if the business outlook remained poor and sending its shares up as much as 15 percent.